-It’s that time again — What are we going to do with all this wonderful produce!
+It’s that time again; what are we going to do with all that wonderful produce.

 Well, the very first thing I’m going to make are some Fried Green Tomatoes.
 I don’t think there is anything better.
 Especially if they are nice and tart.

 I remember my mother making green tomatoes and how my dad never wanted to let go of those first green tomatoes out of his garden.
 He was a terrific gardner.
 His garden would tower over any other garden around.
 He even rigged his own pump to get water out of the lake they lived on to water his garden.
 He made his own natural garlic spray to keep the bugs away and finally when the roaming dogs wouldn’t leave his prized produce alone, he resorted to putting a small electric fence around the garden and that did the trick.

 This is another food memory I am always going to have of my parents.
 It’s funny that alot of my memories of them revolve around food.
 But, that is what our family has always enjoyed — cooking, eating and enjoying each other’s company.